veltzer/demos-jenkins/exercises/02_connect_github_to_jenkins/exercise.md

+# Connect Github to Jenkins

 The idea of this exercise is that every push to your github repo will cause jenkins to rerun your pipeline (tests).

 short description
 You will have to confiure this at BOTH ENDS.
     * configure github to send notifications to your jenkins when the source code changes.
     * configure jenkins to respond to such notifications by running the pipeline.

 * you can find plenty of guides on how to configure both github and jenkins.

 long description